Ha Ji-won: 2010–2013: International popularity

-2014–present: Returning to the mainstream
+2014–2024: Career fluctuations

 In 2014, Ha, together with Kang Ye-won and Son Ga-in of Brown Eyed Girls, then starred in the Charlie's Angels-inspired action fusion sageuk, The Huntresses.
 In 2015, Ha was cast by Ha Jung-woo to play his character's wife in his self-directed movie, Chronicle of a Blood Merchant, a film adaption of the bestselling 1995 Chinese novel of the same title written by Yu Hua.
 Following that, Ha, alongside actor Lee Jin-wook starred in the Korean remake of the 2011 hit Taiwanese drama In Time with You, titled The Time We Were Not in Love.
 However, in contrast to her previous dramas, The Time We Were Not in Love received low ratings and Ha's performance was called into question.
 However, the show has received popular ratings among international post-broadcast audiences.
 In 2016, Ha starred in the South Korea-China co-production film, Life Risking Romance, alongside Taiwanese actor Chen Bolin.